TM

 What It Takes to Become a Champion Debater

-*The LD labs will focus one of the possible resolutions for the 2023-2024 season, and the PF labs will focus on one of the options for the September-October topic.
-Note that 7 out of 7 times the LD camp topic turned out to be a topic that was debated during the following season.
-The January-February 2023 topic was the topic we did last summer!
+*Note that 7 out of 7 times the LD camp topic turned out to be a topic that was debated during the following season.
+For example, the January-February 2023 topic was the topic we did in the summer of 2022!

 What to Expect When You Come to CDC